The Ones that Got Away

 During the 1950s and 60s, hundreds of wrecks were found in Bermuda’s waters; it led the world in underwater archaeology, academics visited to learn from the local divers and museums and hotels displayed their discoveries.
 The mystique surrounding the wrecks, fueled by the emerging myth of the Bermuda Triangle, played to the exotic appeal of the island, attracting celebrities and film crews.
 For a time Bermuda was the centre of the wreck hunting world but by the late 1980s it was coming under pressure, from within.

 Arrangements were being made by some academics on the island to insert their authority over the process of wreck exploration.
-Whether this was due to a sense of responsibility or a case of pandering to professional insecurity is open to debate.
+Whether this was due to a sense of responsibility or a case of professional insecurity is open to debate.
 Peter Benchley clearly felt it was the latter when he wrote:

 ‘Teddy Tucker, Billy McCallan and other lay experts like Harry Cox, who found a splendid treasure in the late 1960's - not a ship, just a treasure: what is known in the trade as a ''dump'' -keep looking for lost vessels from the distant past.
 With eyes that see the seemingly invisible, with a sixth sense that reads a reef line and makes assumptions about where ships might likely have faced their doom, they scour the shoals and analyze the bottom in search of clues.
 What they find technically belongs to the government, but under the terms of one of the most enlightened shipwreck acts in the world (The Bermuda Wreck and Salvage Act of 1959), the government must buy the artifacts from the salvors.